cloudant-labs/slate/source/includes/api/_sharding.md

 ![Sharding a database](images/database_shard.png)

-Each document is assigned to a particular shard using consistent hashing of its ID, and always resides on a specific shard and set of servers, with one exception.
+Each document is assigned to a particular shard using consistent hashing of its ID, and always resides on a specific shard and set of servers.

 ![Assigning a document to a shard](images/database_shard.png)

-A rebalance moves replicas to different servers.
+However, during a rebalance, the disk each replica is written to changes.
 The number of shards and replicas stays the same, and the documents stored in the shard remain assigned to the same shard.
-However, the disk each replica is written to changes.

 You can tune the default `Q` value for different clusters as you learn more about your environment.
 Technically, the number of replicas can also be configured.
 However, it is a best practice to use three shard replicas to maintain performance and data integrity.

 ###	Sharding and performance

 You can configure, or tune, the number of shards for each database.
-Your configuration interacts with database performance in a number of ways.
+Your configuration interacts with database performance in multiple ways.

 When the database cluster receives a request, Cloudant assigns the request to one node in the cluster as the coordinator of that request.
 This coordinator makes internal requests to the nodes that hold the data relevant to the request.
 The coordinator also returns the results to the client.

 When you consider the number of shards in a database, a single document lookup or write request can conflict with the needs of aggregating query requests.

 *	The coordinator only makes requests of the nodes holding the document.
-Since each document is stored on a single shard, multiple shards allow higher parallelism for single document lookup and write.
+Since each document is stored on a single shard, multiple shards allow higher parallelism for single document lookups and writes.
 *	As queries process results from all shards, multiple shards introduce higher overhead for querying data.
 In this case, the coordinator must make one request per replica and organize the results as a stream before returning data to the client.

-Therefore, before you consider the shard count, the request pattern must be established as mostly single document operations or queries, and time-sensitive operations.
+Therefore, before you consider the shard count, the request pattern must be established as predominantly single document operations or queries, and time-sensitive operations.
 In addition, queries read data from all replicas, because each replica maintains its own copy of indexes that power queries.
 When document writes are evenly distributed across shards in the cluster, more shards enable index building which improves parallelism.
 It is difficult to predict indexing load across the nodes in a cluster.
-In practice, this task is less useful than considering request patterns, because large numbers of document writes lead to larger shard counts.
+In practice, this task is less useful than considering request patterns because large numbers of document writes lead to larger shard counts.

 For data sizing, consider the number of documents per shard.
 Each shard holds documents in a large B-tree on disk.
 Indexes are stored using the same method.
 As more documents are added to a shard, the depth that an average document lookup or query must traverse in the B-tree increases and slows down the request as more data must be read from a cache or disk.

 As a best practice, your shard size must not exceed 10 million documents per shard.
 In terms of overall shard size, it is good to keep shards under 10GB, but this limit is not required.

 Given these competing requirements, a single `Q` value cannot work optimally in all cases.
 You can tune the defaults for a cluster over time.
-However, for large or complex databases, it is valuable to consider future sizing issues.
-It is also a good practice to analyze the request patterns so you can select the best number of shards.
+However, for large or complex databases, it is prudent to consider future sizing issues.
+It is also a good practice to analyze the request patterns so you can select the most appropriate number of shards.
 To make accurate estimates for good `Q` values, test the database with representative data and request patterns.
-However, when you move to production, be prepared to alter the expectations that originated from testing.
+However, when you move to production, be prepared for different results than those you learned from testing.

 ###	Guidelines for using shards